Our top pick for

 TTM: trailing 12 months

-There are currently 5.0 million Royal Bank of Canada shares held short by investors – that's known as Royal Bank of Canada's "short interest".
-This figure is 5.7% down from 5.3 million last month.
+There are currently 5.3 million Royal Bank of Canada shares held short by investors – that's known as Royal Bank of Canada's "short interest".
+This figure is 20.1% up from 4.4 million last month.

 There are a few different ways that this level of interest in shorting Royal Bank of Canada shares can be evaluated.

-Royal Bank of Canada's "short interest ratio" (SIR) is the quantity of Royal Bank of Canada shares currently shorted divided by the average quantity of Royal Bank of Canada shares traded daily (recently around 623955.03778338).
-Royal Bank of Canada's SIR currently stands at 7.94.
-In other words for every 100,000 Royal Bank of Canada shares traded daily on the market, roughly 7940 shares are currently held short.
+Royal Bank of Canada's "short interest ratio" (SIR) is the quantity of Royal Bank of Canada shares currently shorted divided by the average quantity of Royal Bank of Canada shares traded daily (recently around 1.3 million).
+Royal Bank of Canada's SIR currently stands at 4.05.
+In other words for every 100,000 Royal Bank of Canada shares traded daily on the market, roughly 4050 shares are currently held short.

 However Royal Bank of Canada's short interest can also be evaluated against the total number of Royal Bank of Canada shares, or, against the total number of tradable Royal Bank of Canada shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Royal Bank of Canada's short interest could be expressed as 0% of the outstanding shares (for every 100,000 Royal Bank of Canada shares in existence, roughly 0 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Royal Bank of Canada shares, roughly 0 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Royal Bank of Canada.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Royal Bank of Canada.